jamesplease/redux-resource/docs/resources/modifying-resources.md

     mergeResources: {
       books: false
     }
-    // Note: you can also pass `mergeREsources: false` to apply it to every resource type.
+    // Note: you can also pass `mergeResources: false` to apply it to every resource type.
   }
   ```